mckib2/rawdatarinator/README.rst

 Quick View
 **********

-Display processed MRI data from `.hdf5` or `.npz` files.
+Display processed MRI data from `.hdf5`, `.npz`, or `.dat` files.
 No arguments displays the IFFT of the k-space data.
+The type of file is guessed by the file extension (i.e., if extension is `.dat` then readMeasData15 will be run to get the data).

 Command-line Options
 --------------------

 Options for QuickView::

     -nifft (no IFFT)
       Display k-space data, log magnitude and phase plots.